semisight/blog/_posts/2012-8-7-blog-plugins-and-scripts.md

 #My Blog Plugins and Scripts

-Below is a list of all of the jekyll plugins that I wrote for this blog.
-I make no claims to their working state at any time, and they are covered by the [LICENSE](https://github.com/semisight/blog/blob/master/LICENSE) present in the top level of the Github repo that they link to.
+Below is a list of all of the [jekyll](http://jekyllrb.com/) plugins that I wrote for this blog.
+I make no claims to their working state at any time, and they are covered by this [LICENSE](https://github.com/semisight/blog/blob/master/LICENSE), which is present in the top level of the Github repo that they link to.

 ##filter_drafts.rb

 [filter_drafts](https://github.com/semisight/blog/blob/master/_plugins/filter_drafts.rb) is a simple plugin that takes an array of posts and returns a list of all posts without the YAML metadata 'draft' set.
 I use it to keep jekyll from rendering my drafts.

 Why not use `unless post.draft`?
 It is an option that is floating around on the jekyll plugins list on the wiki, among other places.
 I wanted my blog layout to highlight the three most recent posts.
-Unfortunately, using the `unless` tag in conjunction with a limit:3 `for` loop means that draft posts are also counted in the three most recent.
+Unfortunately, using the `unless` tag in conjunction with a `limit:3` `for` loop means that draft posts are also counted in the three most recent.
 This plugin solves that, by doing the work in Ruby using `array#reject`.

 This causes one problem, however: liquid filters cannot be used inside tags like `for`.
 They can only be used for direct output.
 With that problem in mind, we turn to my next plugin, concat_top_3…